jwjacobson/llm_service_api/README.md

 1. [Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 2. Navigate to the llm_service_api directory
 3. Copy the contents of env-template into a file named `.env` in the project's root directory, and fill in appropriate values without quotation marks.
 This app uses `python-decouple` to manage environment variables, and will not run unless they are set.
+4. Run `uv sync` to synchronize the project dependecies with your environment
+5. Run `uv run python manage.py migrate` to apply the initial database migrations

 ## Running the API
 To start the server, run `uv run python manage.py runserver`